OrchardCMS/OrchardCore/src/README.md

 ### Visual Studio 2017

-- Download Visual Studio 2017 (any edition) from <https://www.visualstudio.com/downloads/>.
+- Download Visual Studio 2019 (any edition) from <https://www.visualstudio.com/downloads/>.
 - Open `OrchardCore.sln` and wait for Visual Studio to restore all Nuget packages.
 - Ensure `OrchardCore.Cms.Web` is the startup project and run it.
 - Optionally install the [Lombiq Orchard Visual Studio Extension](https://marketplace.visualstudio.com/items?itemName=LombiqVisualStudioExtension.LombiqOrchardVisualStudioExtension) to add some useful utilities to your Visual Studio such as an error log watcher or a dependency injector.

-### Contributing
+### Docker

-We currently follow these [engineering guidelines](https://github.com/OrchardCMS/OrchardCore/wiki/Engineering-Guidelines).
+- Run `docker run --name orchardcms orchardproject/orchardcore-cms-linux:latest`

+Docker images and parameters can be found at <https://hub.docker.com/u/orchardproject/>